QuincyMillerDev/quincyrm-portfolio/docs/rag_content/background-quincy-general.md

 ## Interests Outside of Tech

 Beyond my technical pursuits, I am a firm believer in maintaining an active and balanced lifestyle.
 I have been a dedicated gym-goer since 2017 and more recently have developed a passion for running, hiking, and skiing during the winter months.
 I also enjoy gaming with my friends from time-to-time.
+My favorite genres of music include house/electronic and alternative rock.
+Some favorite bands are Daft Punk and Radiohead.

+## Fun Facts
+*   **Favorite Food:** I eat a ton of greek yogurt, but my favorite food is cold soba noodles.
+I tried them for the first time in Kyoto, Japan.
+*   **Favorite Video Game:** Skyrim, I love this game.
+Honorable mention is the indie game Valheim

 ## Contact Information Summary